 If problems are uncovered, the next step would be to determine methods for resolving those problems.
 If, for example, there seems to be a lack of communication between the doctors and nurses on the floor, your solution might be to suggest workplace training that focuses on communication.

 Additionally, you might make recommendations for improving efficiency in the maternity ward by consolidating tasks through the elimination of redundancies.
 As another example, you might promote a safer and more effective environment for mothers and babies by suggesting a change in the layout of delivery rooms.

-While the terms “government” and “efficient” might not seem like a proper pair, many government agencies employ industrial-organizational psychologists to streamline operations.
+While the terms “government” and “efficient” might not seem like a proper pair, many government agencies employ industrial organizational psychology professionals to streamline operations.
 This is true of agencies at all levels, from local to state to federal.

 The tasks associated with working in this job setting are pretty straightforward.
 You would work with people both inside your agency and outside the agency as well.
-You might design research projects, carry them out, and report the findings to your superiors.
+You might:

 Manufacturing and Commercial Enterprises